 - discolored skin under the eyes

 Some women develop a runny nose during pregnancy called nonallergic rhinitis.
 Researchers explain that this condition is caused by hormonal changes and can develop at any gestation.
-It’s more common between weeks 13 and 21.
+It’s more common between weeks .
 This condition usually resolves within a couple weeks of delivery.

 If you’re feeling congested or stuffy, you may notice your snot is white.
 You may also experience swelling or inflammation in your nose and a slow flow of nasal mucus.
 Being stuffy makes your snot lose its water content.
 It becomes thick and even cloudy, both signs that you may have a cold or infection brewing.